skyejacobson/HelixHTB/README.md

 operator@helix:
 ```

 This is interesting.
-This is a custom file so known CVE's would be available.
-The file is referencing a `maintenance_window` file in a different directory that if activated and the `maint-helix-console` is called at the same time, can grant the executing user root access to the machine for a period of time.
+This is a custom file so no known CVE's would be available.
+The file is referencing a `maintenance_window` file in a different directory that if activated, and the `maint-helix-console` is called at the same time, can grant the executing user root access to the machine for a period of time.

 We can try to go further to view the file's contents to see what exactly it contains.